-By Sophia Choudhury, third year French and Italian
+By Sophia Choudhury, Third Year, French and Spanish

 With Christmas around the corner and travel restrictions up to our ears, it’s hard to imagine December 25th anywhere other than in the UK.
 In fact, there was a decrease in travel to all destinations by 50% in the first half of 2020 (as reported by UNWTO) and the second half of the year is predicted to have an even greater decrease.
 Nevertheless - we can still weigh up the pros and cons of a festive holiday abroad - even if the idea is a bit far-fetched at the moment …!